typestruck/merochat/ARCHITECTURE.md

 ## Project structure

 Server side code (to be run with node.js) lies in src/Server.
 Likewise, client code (to be loaded by a browser) is located in src/Client.
-There is an extra folder under src namely Shared which constais code used by both server and client side.
+There is an extra folder under src namely Shared which contains code used by both server and client side.

 An extra folder at the root, Environment, is included at compile time to determine if the code is being run in production or development mode.